pyg-team/pytorch_geometric/README.md

 <details>
 <summary><b>GNN operators and utilities:</b>
-PyTorch Geometric comes with a rich set of neural network operators that are commonly used in many GNN models.
+PyG comes with a rich set of neural network operators that are commonly used in many GNN models.
 They follow an extensible design: It is easy to apply these operators and graph utilities to existing GNN layers and models to further enhance model performance.
 </summary>